Search

 While the great Pontiff shall change his territory.”

-Astronomers have announced that Comet Ison, which will pass later this year, could end up being brighter than the moon – if it survives its encounter with the sun.
+Astronomers have reported that Comet Ison, approaching later this year, could potentially outshine the moon if it survives its encounter with the sun.

-This has been seized upon as evidence that Nostradamus’s words are about to come to pass.
+This has been seized as proof that Nostradamus’s predictions might soon materialize.

 Quatrain VI.6: